networknext/next/docs/setup_prerequisites_for_dev.md

 These include:

-* A OpenVPN instance running on linode to secure your access to your network next backend
+* A OpenVPN instance running on linode to secure access to your network next backend
 * Three domain names for different parts of your network next instance
 * A cloudflare account so you can point "dev.[domain]" to your three development load balancer instances
 * Configuration of your network next environment, so that it is secure with its own set of keypairs that are unique to your company.